If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 3. MAKR Leather Zip Luxe Wallet

 MAKR takes a considered approach to handcrafted leather goods, but you don’t have to visit their studio to find their best stuff.
-Rather, Madewell stocks plenty of their leather goods, including this simple zip wallet.
-It’s available in a range of colors, and there’s an interior compartment to help you stay organized.
-The wallets are made from premium leather and use genuine YKK zippers.
+Madewell stocks plenty of their leather goods, including this simple zip wallet made from premium leather with genuine YKK zippers.
 Several sophisticated colors are available.

 1. The Ridge Titanium Wallet